 Security and storage technologies with solutions that help protect against breaches and limit exposure to data loss, reputation damage, and financial penalties are a critical part of any compliance strategy.
 Here’s what to look for in modern data storage, and how Pure Storage® addresses each, no matter where data is stored:

 - Monitoring: Pure1® is a great tool for managing both cloud-based and on-premises products, with AIOps and mechanisms that can help organizations with GDPR compliance.
-The Snapshot Catalog in Pure1 makes it easier for customers to manage their snapshots and get visibility into how their data is protected.
-It provides a global view of what snapshots you have, where they reside, and whether they’re in compliance or not.
-And, Pure Cloud Block Store™ protects cloud data with compliance monitoring and longer-term backup for volume-level restores.
+The Snapshot Catalog in Pure1 provides a global view of what snapshots you have, where they reside, and whether they’re in compliance or not.

 - Always-On Encryption: The high level of built-in security and encryption capability available in FlashArray™ is key to helping achieve data protection regulatory compliance.
-It can never be disabled, which means it’s always on and always working.
 Data at rest is secured with AES-256 bit encryption.
 FlashArray encryption is FIPS 140-2 certified, NIST compliant, NIAP/Common Criteria validated, and PCI-DSS compliant.
 Kroll OnTrack, one of the industry’s leading security firms, has validated the efficacy of our data encryption and data erasure.

-Coupled with comprehensive organizational security measures, Pure Storage can help you to meet GDPR and other data security compliance requirements and data compliance regulations around the world—without adding more complexity.
+Coupled with comprehensive organizational security measures, Pure Storage can help you to meet GDPR and other data privacy compliance requirements and regulations around the world—without adding more complexity.